oymotion/gForceSDKPython/README.md

 # gForceSDKPython

 gFroce SDK of python version under linux.
-Needs bluepy to work.
+Needs bluepy library to work.
 We recommend use RaspberryPi to run.